 For evening parties create a cozy atmosphere with a fire pit, such as this one from Home N Hearts.

 Summer evenings can sometimes be chilly so you could provide a few throw blankets to warm your guests.
 Comfortable guests are more likely to stay longer.

-Coffee bars are great way to help your guests relax after a large meal and to sober up any guests who may have been drinking.
+Coffee bars are a great way to help your guests relax after a large meal and to sober up any guests who may have been drinking.
 You could also offer hot water and tea bags for the non-coffee drinkers.

 Most of all, just remember to relax and enjoy yourself.
 This is supposed to be a casual evening with your family and best friends before the wedding.
 These are the most important people in your life, so there is no need to stress yourself out trying to be perfect.
 Go with the flow and have fun!

 ** For more information on any of the products featured in this blog please visit Home N Hearts.